nauticalab/devenv-engine/docs/manager-integration.md

-# DevEnv Manager Integration
+# DevENV Manager Integration

-This document describes the integration of the DevEnv Manager API into the existing devenv generate system.
+This document describes the integration of the DevENV Manager API into the existing devenv generate system.

 ## Changes Made